nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

   e1 e2 ->β e1 e2'
 ```

-These rules mean that if you have a call in which you have a function applied to the argument, you substitute the argument into the function.
+These rules mean that if you have a term in which you have a function applied to an argument, you substitute the argument into the function.
 The next two rules say that if you can apply an evaluation rule to either the first or second subterm, you may do so.
 Notice that both the second and third rules might apply to a single term.
 These rules are nondeterministic and in these cases it is fine to use whichever rule you want (see below).

 # What is β-reduction?